LobasMarina/my-repository/README.md

 # my-repository

-this is my repo for homework
+this is my repo for homeworks